EDUCBA

 • This should be remembered that if a text is typed incomplete upper case, then this word will be skipped from checking and will not appear in the spelling check.

-• Any text that ends or starts with a numerical value is also skipped from checking.
+• Any text that ends or starts with a numerical value is also excludes from checking.
 This means that a text such as “Text 123” or “123 Text” will be skipped in spell check.

 • Any web address is also not spotted as an error.
 This is because the web link is treated as custom text and not as a combination of words from the dictionary.